By the Grace of the Gods: Light novels

+Volumes

 Manga

 A manga adaptation of the series by Ranran began serialization in Square Enix's Manga UP! app and website on November 29, 2017.
 The manga is licensed in North America by Square Enix.

+Volumes

 Anime

 An anime adaptation of the series was announced by Hobby Japan on February 20, 2020, which was later confirmed to be a television series on April 17, 2020.
 The series was animated by Maho Film and directed by Takeyuki Yanase, with Kazuyuki Fudeyasu as story editor and screenwriter, Kaho Deguchi as character designer with Ririnra credited with the original designs, and Hiroaki Tsutsumi composing the music.
-While the first episode had an advanced premiere screening at FunimationCon 2020 on July 3, 2020, the series officially ran for 12 episodes in Japan from October 4 to December 20, 2020 on Tokyo MX and BS Fuji.
+While the first episode had an advanced premiere screening at FunimationCon 2020 on July 3, 2020, the series officially ran for 12 episodes in Japan from October 4 to December 20, 2020, on Tokyo MX and BS Fuji.
 Azusa Tadokoro performed the opening theme "Yasashii Sekai", while MindaRyn performed the ending theme "Blue Rose knows".

 The series was licensed outside of Asia by Funimation.
 On October 31, 2020, Funimation announced that the series would receive an English dub, which premiered the following day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
-Medialink has also licensed the series in South and Southeast Asia and streamed it on their Ani-One YouTube channel.
+Medialink licensed the series in South and Southeast Asia and streamed it on their Ani-One YouTube channel.

 On June 4, 2021, a second season was announced.
 Yuka Yamada replaced Kazuyuki Fudeyasu as the scriptwriter.
-It premiered on January 9, 2023.
+It aired from January 9 to March 27, 2023.
 MindaRyn performed the opening theme "Way to go", while Azusa Tadokoro performed the ending theme "Drum-shiki Tansaki".